vijaygill/wg-ui-plus/README.md

 * Hides complexity of managing IPTables rules.
 * Uses WireGuard (tm).
 * Web based UI can be accessed from anywhere.
-  * I demo'ed it to a colleague of mine at work by adding their mobile as peer and scanning the QR in their mobile (after installing QireGuard app).
+  * I demo'ed it to a colleague of mine at work by adding their mobile as peer and scanning the QR in their mobile (after installing WireGuard app).
 Got the new peer connected in less than a minute!
 * Distributed as docker image.
 So updates are very easy to perform.
 * Runs on Raspberry Pi.
 Developed on OrangePi-5+.
 Thus proven to run at-least on those SBC's.